garbage bags on the street

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 The term “hazardous waste” encompasses precisely what it sounds like — human waste hazardous to health and the environment.
 Households generate over 2 billion tons of solid waste every year.
 Of that figure, 1% of all household waste is hazardous.
-That might not sound like a lot, but it’s 20 million pounds — and every bit of hazardous waste that isn’t properly disposed of can have disastrous short and long-term consequences.
+It might not sound like a lot, but it’s 20 million pounds.
+Likewise, every bit of hazardous waste you don’t dispose of properly can have disastrous short and long-term consequences.

 That’s why knowing how to properly dispose of hazardous waste is essential.
-Here are the best hazardous waste disposal methods.
+This guide to hazardous waste disposal methods will teach you how to safely.

 What Kind Of Products Turn Into Hazardous Waste?

-Any household products that can catch fire or explode under certain circumstances, corrode or are toxic are considered hazardous materials.
-These items can be everyday products you use in your house, but they usually have warning labels indicating their dangerous nature.
+Any flammable, corrosive or toxic household products are hazardous materials.
+While these items are usually everyday products you use in your house, they usually have warning labels indicating their dangerous nature.

 Here are some everyday household items that may be considered hazardous: